EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L5_parallelised_r_analysis.md

-# SDF for Data Scientists Practical 4: R
+# Parallelised R Analysis

 ## Introduction
-In this exercise we are going to try different methods of parallelising R on teh SDF.
-This will include single node parallelisation functionality (i.e. using threads or processes to use cores within a single node), and distributed memory functionality that enables the parallelisation of R programs across multiple nodes in the system.
+In this exercise we are going to try different methods of parallelising R on the SDF.
+This will include single node parallelisation functionality (e.g. using threads or processes to use cores within a single node), and distributed memory functionality that enables the parallelisation of R programs across multiple nodes in the system.
 ## R
 Try running the following R script using R on the SDF login node: